4th Wall (album)

 4th Wall is the debut studio album by Australian singer-songwriter Ruel, released on 3 March 2023.
 The album was announced on 25 January 2023.

-The title is inspired by scenes from Ruel's favourite films; primarily The Truman Show and Fight Club.
-The fourth wall imagines Ruel finding out his entire life is a lie, being filmed for someone else's entertainment.
+Inspired by Ruel's favourite films, primarily The Truman Show and Fight Club, the album "imagines Ruel finding out his entire life is a lie, being filmed for someone else's entertainment".

-Upon announcement, Ruel said "I spent the last 3 years writing it and wound up with over 100 songs.
+Upon announcement, Ruel said, "I spent the last 3 years writing it and wound up with over 100 songs.
 I rewrote half of them and re-recorded most of them, until they sounded exactly as I heard them in my head.
 It's been the biggest journey making this record and I know I kept you waiting for it, but on March 3rd, it'll be all yours.
 I'm so proud of it, thank you so, so much for sticking with me."

-Ruel announced the first leg of his 4th Wall World Tour, will commence in Australia and New Zealand in April 2023.
+Ruel announced the first leg of his 4th Wall World Tour, which commenced in Australia and New Zealand in April 2023.

+At the 2023 ARIA Music Awards, the album was nominated for Best Produced Release.